lowRISC/opentitan/hw/ip/prim/doc/prim_xoshiro256pp.md

 ```

 Xoshiro256++ PRNG consists of:
- * 256b state
+ * A 256-bit state
  * A single-cycle state-update function.
  * A state output function.

-The basic xoshiro256++ PRNG has a 64 bit output.
+The basic xoshiro256++ PRNG has a 64-bit output.
-This implementation enables the output size to be any multiple of 64 bits.
+This implementation supports an output size of any multiple of 64 bits.
-The output size controlled using the `OutputDW` parameter.
+The output size is controlled using the `OutputDW` parameter.

 The xoshiro256++ module has an enable input and an additional entropy input that is
-XOR'ed into the PRNG state (connect to zero if this feature is unused).
+XORed into the PRNG state (connect to zero if this feature is unused).
 As the PRNG may jump into the all-zero state (e.g. due to an active attack), the PRNG
 state-update function contains a lockup protection which re-seeds the state with
 `DefaultSeed` and raises the alert signal `all_zero_o`, once this condition is detected.

 When the seed enable signal `seed_en_i` is raised, the internal state of xoshiro256++ is updated
-with the value provided at the 256b input 'seed_i'.
+with the value provided at the 256-bit input 'seed_i'.
 The state is internally updated in every clock cycle whenever the enable signal `xoshiro_en_i` is raised.
 The timing diagram below visualizes this process.